WatchOS: HealthKit

-For several years, Apple has been developing its HealthKit product in an attempt to penetrate the lucrative healthcare and wellness industry, which many observers believe to hold a huge growth opportunity for Apple.
+For several years, Apple has been developing its HealthKit product in an attempt to penetrate the lucrative healthcare and wellness industry, which CB Insights believe holds a huge growth opportunity for Apple.
 This was confirmed by Jony Ive, Apple's former chief designer, in an interview.
 He said that health was a crucial element in the Apple Watch since the day of its inception and that the developmental trajectory of the hardware and the watchOS were geared towards health-based capabilities.
 Ive pointed out that one of the primary apps that shipped with the first watchOS allowed users to track and communicate as well as encourage them to move, exercise, and stand.
 He said:Many of us have our phones with us all the time, but they aren't connected to you.
 Imagine having something this powerful with you at all times, and what opportunities that might present to the user.
 The opportunity is phenomenal.
-Particularly when [you] don't understand just where we are today in terms of technology and capability, but where we are headed.One of the most recent updates to the watchOS included applications that not only keep users active but also diagnose illnesses.
-For example, there is the app called DeepHeart, a deep-learning network that can detect atrial fibrillation, hypertension, sleep apnea, and diabetes.
+Particularly when [you] don't understand just where we are today in terms of technology and capability, but where we are headed.Applications have been developed for watchOS that not only keep users active but also diagnose illnesses.
+For example, the app called DeepHeart, a deep-learning network that can detect atrial fibrillation, hypertension, sleep apnea, and diabetes.
 It taps into the HealthKit platform to collect data, particularly those collected by the Apple Watch's heart sensor.